Teemeam/geocoder/README.md

 Run `npm run building-addresses` to retrieve the coordinates for each building address.
 This will read the _addresses.csv_ file and use the [Topographic database](https://www.maanmittauslaitos.fi/kartat-ja-paikkatieto/asiantuntevalle-kayttajalle/tuotekuvaukset/maastotietokanta-0) as the data source.

+### Reverse geocoding

+Run `npm run reverse` to retrieve the closest address for each coordinate (in 10 meter radius).
+This will read the _reverse.csv_ file.

 ## Response format

 ```json